manoj-bhaskaran/My-Scripts/README.md

 The [Code Formatting workflow](https://github.com/manoj-bhaskaran/My-Scripts/actions/workflows/code-formatting.yml) runs on all pull requests and pushes, ensuring all code meets formatting standards.

+### CI/CD Caching

+Caching keeps pipeline runs fast and repeatable:

+- **Python (pip)**: `actions/setup-python@v5` enables the built-in pip cache for formatting checks, security scans, SonarCloud analysis, and module validation.
+Each step reports cache status via `Python cache hit: ...` so misses are visible in the logs.
+- **npm (sql-lint)**: SQL linting in the SonarCloud workflow restores the `~/.npm` cache with the key `${{ runner.os }}-npm-sql-lint-v1` before installing `sql-lint`, with an explicit cache hit/miss message.
+- **PowerShell modules**: PowerShell linting and module deployment cache the user module path derived from the first entry in `$PSModulePath`, using the shared key `${{ runner.os }}-psmodules-v1` and logging hit/miss status for traceability.

+These caches are safe to invalidate by bumping the cache key suffix (e.g., `-v2`) whenever dependency versions change.

 ### Documentation

 For detailed code style guidelines, configuration, and troubleshooting: